cbezault/STL-Wiki/Files-To-Edit-When-Adding-Or-Removing-Files.md

 * **src/vctools/crt/lkgsync/updatelkgmanifest.cmd**

-  Run this to update scripts used for synchronizing libraries' team code into the Windows tree.
+  When adding *headers* or *sources*, run this to update scripts used for synchronizing libraries team code into the Windows tree.

 * **src/SetupPackages/swix/VisualCpp/crt.headers/files.swr**

-  Update this list to get new headers picked up by the Visual Studio installers.
+  Update this list to get new *headers* picked up by the Visual Studio installers.

 * **src/SetupPackages/swix/VisualCpp/crt.source/files.swr**

-  Update this list to get new *sources* picked up by the Visual Studio installers (For example, `C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\VC\Tools\MSVC\14.24.28314\crt\src`).
+  Update this list to get new *sources* picked up by the Visual Studio installers (for example, `C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\VC\Tools\MSVC\14.24.28314\crt\src`).

 * **src/vctools/crt/copy_crt/copy_crt.nativeproj**